| 1-2

 protective, while the "teenage ones practically jump

+in the boat."
 Back on shore, my first

 impression of Australian roads was their miserable state